chef-cft/dca_workshop/README.md

 ### On-site scan-only option
-If doing something in their own nodes is really important to the customer, and-or it would pre-empt a future POC, then consider offering a remote-scan scan step as part of the workshop
+If doing something on their own nodes is really important to the customer, and-or it would preempt a future POC, then consider offering a remote-scan scan step as part of the workshop
 * Benefits of just an on-site scan:
     - Don't need to install the chef-client on the node
     - Won't be doing any sort of modification of any customer node